DeepCloudmosphere/cloud_POCs/python-web-app/case-1-local-playground/README.md

 - Check the logs from the service?
 Are logs written to a file or stdout of a container?

 Prepare a document and note down your understanding about different aspects of this application. remember, you can always be creative with diagrams.
-- What is the networking requirements for the app ?
-    - Is it a batch job that runs in the background linux process?
-    - Does it listen or expose any information on a port?
-    - What kind of port binding is required for it to run?
-- Imp: If application is stateful or stateless?
-What if the difference?
-- Dependency tree for application ( on what other application or distributed systems does it depend on?
-There can be other services/microservices or DBs probably with whome it interacts?)